top of page

 • User feedback is more realistic

-• Real UI provides more accurate feedback
+• Real UI generates more accurate feedback

 • Lower human error rate with interactions built-in

-• Confirm target users needs are accounted for
+• Confirm target users' needs are accounted for

-• Help prevent unaccounted for mistakes from
+• Help prevent unaccounted-for mistakes during testing

 Wireframes to Pixel Perfect: Text